-As of June 30, 2018, we had short-term investments of \$602 million and long-term investments of \$7,689 million, including restricted deposits of \$1,943 million.
+As of September 30, 2018, we had short-term investments of \$594 million and long-term investments of \$6,822 million, including restricted deposits of \$550 million.
 The short-term investments generally consist of highly liquid securities with maturities between three and 12 months.
-The long-term investments consist of municipal, corporate and U.S. Treasury securities, government sponsored obligations, life insurance contracts, asset backed securities and equity securities and have maturities greater than one year.
-Restricted deposits consist of investments required by various state statutes to be deposited or pledged to state agencies and cash held in escrow related to our recent debt issuance.
+The long-term investments consist of municipal, corporate and U.S. Treasury securities, government sponsored obligations, life insurance contracts, asset backed securities and have maturities greater than one year.
+Restricted deposits consist of investments required by various state statutes to be deposited or pledged to state agencies.
 Due to the nature of the states' requirements, these investments are classified as long-term regardless of the contractual maturity date.
-Substantially all of our investments are subject to interest rate risk and will decrease in value if market rates increase.
-Assuming a hypothetical and immediate 1% increase in market interest rates at June 30, 2018, the fair value of our fixed income investments would decrease by approximately \$193 million.
-Declines in interest rates over time will reduce our investment.
+Substantially all of our investments are subject to interest rater is and will decrease in value if market rates increase.
+Assuming a hypothetical and immediate 1% increase in market interest rates over time will reduce our investment increase.

 We have interest rate swap agreements for a notional amount of \$2,700 million with creditworthy financial institutions to manage the impact of market interest rates on interest expense.
-Our swap agreements convert a portion of our interest expense from fixed to variable rate to better march the impact of changes in market rates on our variable rate cash equivalent investments.
+Our swap agreements convert a portion of our interest expense from fixed to variable rates to better match the impact of changes in market rates on our variable rate cash equivalent investments.
 As a result, the fair value of \$2,700 million of our long-term debt varies with market interest rates.
-Assuming a hypothetical and immediate 1% increase in market interest rates at June 30, 2018, the fair value of our debt would decrease by approximately \$116 million.
+Assuming a hypothetical and immediate 1% increase in market interest rates at September 30, 2018, the fair value of our debt would decrease by approximately \$110 million.
 An increase in interest rates decreases the fair value of the debt and conversely, a decrease in interest rates increases the value.